 1) Food & Beverage.

 Grievances are an expected part of this business, but you can contain complaints in one full swoop: communicate.
 Keeping communication flowing between you and your team not only gives you crucial information about food and beverage service, but also allows you the perspective to contain issues.
 For instance, Kendra recognizes that if her restaurant has a succession of dish complaints, she’ll address it with the chefs.
 Dealing with such signals head-on is crucial to business.
 Whether it’s checking the recipe or revising the dish or beverage – do something, immediately.
+Let your prior expereince, lessons, and wars won guide your approach.

 This falls under the “it’s hard to please everyone” category.
 But, if you want a thriving enterprise, it’s your business to please.
 Step one: always listen to guests, be sincere in your apology, thank them for their feedback.
 Step two: recovery.
 Devise your recovery service and tailor it to their experience.
 Step in with the server, making sure every guest at that table leaves feeling appreciated and fulfilled.
 Step three: make note to further train that server if needed.
 Hiring personable, passionate, self-starter servers certainly helps prevent issues.